This update makes quality improvements to the servicing stack component that installs Windows updates. Key changes include:

 - Addresses an issue in the servicing stack when you install an update that has been signed by using only the SHA-2 hash algorithm.

 Microsoft strongly recommends you always install the latest servicing stack update (SSU) for your operating system before installing the latest monthly security update.
-Installing servicing stack updates (SSU) makes sure that you have a robust and reliable servicing stack so that your devices can receive and install Microsoft security fixes.
+Servicing stack updates (SSU) makes sure that you have a robust and reliable servicing stack so that your devices can receive and install Microsoft updates.

 Restart stuck on "Stage 2 of 2" or "Stage 3 of 3"